 In SATPLAN generating a CNF encoding of an n-level planning problem is fairly straightforward.
-There are actually several possible encodings (Ernst, Millstein, and Weld, 1997).
-The encoding used here has a boolean variable for each $\langle action, level \rangle$ tuple and an enumerated variable for each $\langle state variable, level \rangle$ tuple, where there are n action levels and n+1 state levels.
+There are actually several possible encodings (Ernst, Millstein, and Weld 1997).
+The encoding used here has a boolean variable for each (action, level) tuple and an enumerated variable for each (state variable, level) tuple, where there are n action levels and n+1 state levels.
 The generation of the CNF derives from an observation that executing an action at level i implies that the action's preconditions hold at level i and its effects hold at level i+1.
-Also, not executing an action that affects a variable at level i implies that the variable at level i+1.
+Also, not executing any action that affects a variable at level i implies that the variable's value persists to level i+1.